AsherThomasBabu/React-Tailwind-Boilerplate/README.md

 ## To Start Using

-- Clone Repository to local storage using `git clone https://github.com/AsherThomasBabu/React-Tailwind-Boilerplate.git`
+- Clone Repository to local storage using `git clone https://github.com/AsherThomasBabu/React-Tailwind-Boilerplate.git`.
+- Navigate to folder using `cd React-Tailwind-Boilerplate`.
-- Run `npm install` to install all required repositories
+- Run `npm install` to install all required repositories.
 - You're all set and ready to build your React App powered by Tailwind CSS.

 ## Available Scripts